mryap/fierce-robin/src/pages/posts/use-google-trends-to-understand-how-your-customers-evolving-needs.md

 ---
-title: Use Google Trends to understand how your customers evolving needs
+title: Use Google Trends to understand your customers evolving needs
+subtitle: Stay up to date on local conditions.
+Google Trends page help you better understand the context in local markets and your customers’ frame of mind.
 date: 2020-04-23T08:21:56.283Z
 template: post
 ---